UNCG-CSE/Poststorm_Imagery/docs/collector.md

 Currently, the script can be called via command-line using specific arguments.

 !!! warning "Collector Caveat"
-    The script currently only recognizes Storms
+    The script currently only recognizes Storms after Arthur (2015 and later) currently!

 ## Command-Line Quick Reference